-The corresponding Diavgeia ontology24 developed incorporates elements from the distinct ontology Nomothesia ("Nomothesia" stands for Legislation in Greek) as concerns the legislation dimension [7].
-Nomothesia is an OWL ontology adopting the ELI framework for modeling the content of Greek legislation documents, along with their accompanying metadata (i.e., title, gazette, publication date, etc.), capturing dynamically how these documents may evolve through time in response to modifications, since this is one of the fundamental issues in the legislation procedure25.
-ELI, one of the actions supported in the frame of the ISA2 Programme26, is a system to
+The corresponding developed ontology Diavgeia24 incorporates elements from the distinct ontology Nomothesia ("Nomothesia" stands for Legislation in Greek) concerning the legislation dimension [7].
+Nomothesia25 is an OWL ontology adopting the ELI framework for modeling the content of Greek legislation documents, along with their accompanying metadata (i.e., title, gazette, publication date, etc.).
+It captures dynamically how these documents may evolve through time in response to modifications, since this is one of the fundamental issues in the legislation procedure.
+ELI is one of the actions supported in the frame of the ISA2 Programme26.
+ELI is a system to make legislation available online in a standardised format, so that it can be accessed, exchanged and re-used in a cross-sectoral approach.
+The ELI ontology is demonstrated as a cornerstone of a 'legal linked data', as it describes relationships between national and European legislative resources, contributing to unification and standardization at European level.
+It offers also the backbone for legal documentation, making it appropriate for governmental decisions and acts.
+Diavgeia ontology also integrates the Greek Administrative Geography Ontology27, a typical ontology to represent the Greek Administrative hierarchical structure.
+The latter can be deployed to map the Public Organizations issuing decisions and acts depending on the level of administration: Organizations at regional level (Decentralized Administrations, Regions/Regional Units and Municipalities) not including though those at central level of government such as Ministries or other types of public Institutions such as Universities, Hospitals.